jaytoday/python_django_skeleton/README.md

 Edit the file /python_django_skeleton/webapp/settings.py to include the SINGLY_CLIENT_ID and SINGLY_CLIENT_SECRET that you got in the previous step.

-Set-up the database.
+Set up the database.
 In the root folder of the app, execute

     python manage.py syncdb